Secularism in Turkey: Impact on society

-Although the constitution prohibits discrimination on religious grounds, religious discrimination was official policy: In Turkey, wearing headscarves in government buildings and schools was prohibited.
+In Turkey, wearing headscarves in government buildings and schools was prohibited.

 The law was upheld by the Grand Chamber of the European Court of Human Rights as legitimate on 10 November 2005, in Leyla Şahin v.
 Turkey.
-They held that government "encouragement of secularism" (i.e. discouragement of religion) was a legitiamate state policy.
+They held that government "encouragement of secularism" was a legitiamate state policy.

 The strict application of secularism in Turkey has been credited for enabling women to have access to greater opportunities, compared to countries with a greater influence of religion in public affairs, in matters of education, employment, wealth as well as political, social and cultural freedoms.

 Also paradoxical with the Turkish secularism is the fact that identity document cards of Turkish citizens include the specification of the card holder's religion.
 This declaration was perceived by some as representing a form of the state's surveillance over its citizens' religious choices.

 The mainstream Hanafite school of Sunni Islam is entirely organized by the state, through the Diyanet İşleri Başkanlığı (Religious Affairs Directorate), which supervises all mosques, educates the imams who work in them, and approves all content for religious services and prayers.
 It appoints imams, who are classified as civil servants.
 This micromanagement of Sunni religious practices, at times, seems much more sectarian than secular, as it violates the principle of state neutrality in religious practice.
 Groups that have expressed dissatisfaction with this situation include a variety of non-governmental Sunni / Hanafi groups (such as the Nurcu movement), whose interpretation of Islam tends to be more activist; and the non-Sunni (Alevi), whose members tend to resent supporting the Sunni establishment with their tax money (whereas the Turkish state does not subsidize Alevi religious activities).